Ron Hines DVM PhD

 Besides confirming the presence of blood clots, D-dimer blood levels can also increase in life-threatening clotting defects that sometimes accompany shock and trauma.
 That situation is called disseminated intravascular coagulation (DIC).

 The d-dimer test is only one of a group of tests that investigate the state of your pet’s blood clotting mechanism.
-Your veterinarian might include it if he/she is suspicious that you pet is bleeding internally (or excessively through an unseen wound) due to a fault in its blood clotting mechanism.
+Your veterinarian might include it if he/she is suspicious that your pet is bleeding internally (or excessively through an unseen wound) due to a fault in its blood clotting mechanism.
 Because the clotting of blood is such a complex process (the coagulation cascade) with many different stages or steps and the interplay of many different body chemicals and cells; a series of tests might be required to determine exactly what is wrong.
 The other tests used include a thrombocyte count, prothrombin time (PT), partial thromboplastin time (PTT), fibrinogen level and thrombin clot time TCT.

 Reasons Why Your Dog Or Cat’s D-dimer Blood Levels Might Be High: